byjg/docker-easy-haproxy/docs/static.md

 ## Setup Docker EasyHAProxy

-This method will use a static configuration, simpler and easier than create a `haproxy.cfg`
+This method will use a static configuration, which is simpler and easier than creating a `haproxy.cfg`

-You can use this configuration to setup external servers not related to docker or kubernetes.
+You can use this configuration to set up external servers unrelated to docker or Kubernetes.

 Another advantage is that EasyHAProxy will monitor for changes in this file and automatically reconfigure HAProxy when any changes are detected.